 - Relocation of vehicle check-points and drop-off zones

 - Suitability of meeting and lunch locations for delegates

 - Identification of emergency ingress and egress routes for first responders in buildings

 - Significant cost savings – prevented the use of unnecessary protective window treatments (due to exclusion zones)

 - Advice deconfliction

 Cyber Open Source Methods and Operations course

-This course was hosted by DST Group and is provided as a 2-week social media exploitation course.
+This course was hosted by DST and is provided as a 2-week social media exploitation course.
 Previously this specialist course was only available in the US, but through our collaborative arrangement, it was tailored for Australian use and delivered in Canberra, where it was very well attended by Defence and other agencies.